 "My obstetrician noticed a lump on the baby's neck.
-He sent us to a local hospital and they quickly referred us to the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia for further testing.
-The baby was diagnosed with a cervical teratoma, a form of 'giant neck mass' on her trachea, or breathing tube.
+He sent us to a local hospital and they quickly referred us to the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia (CHOP) for further testing," says Lorraine.
+The Kellys headed to Philadelphia for an evaluation, where their unborn baby girl was diagnosed with a cervical teratoma, a type of giant neck mass, on her trachea.

 "Despite all our fears, the people at CHOP gave us hope," says Lorraine.
 "They were so supportive and walked us through everything that would happen, from the birth to caring for her afterward."

 Lorraine was given hormone shots to help prevent an early delivery.
-And on June 1, 1998, baby Emily was born via Cesarean section.
-The EXIT procedure was used to help stabilize her airway during the birth.
-EXIT, which stands for "ex utero intrapartum therapy," allows the baby to be partially delivered through a C-section while still attached to the placenta via the umbilical cord.
+And on June 1, 1998, baby Emily was born via EXIT procedure to help stabilize her airway during the birth.
+EXIT, which stands for "ex utero intrapartum therapy," allows the baby to be partially delivered through a c-section while still attached to the placenta via the umbilical cord.
 The surgeon then works to establish an airway to permit the baby to breathe.

 "The staff at CHOP was great," says Lorraine.
 "In the circumstances, I wouldn't want to be anywhere else.
 They are my second family, my second home for follow-ups.
-They took such good care of us -- it's were you want to be if there is a serious medical problem."
+They took such good care of us — it's where you want to be if there is a serious medical problem."

-Lorriane counsels others who may have a similar diagnosis to never give up hope.
-"The team at The Children's Hospital of Philadelphia is the reason my husband was able to hold Emily for the first time -- on Father's Day."
+Lorraine counsels others who may have a similar diagnosis to never give up hope.
+"The team at The Children's Hospital of Philadelphia is the reason my husband was able to hold Emily for the first time — on Father's Day."